 Our Admissions Office maintains a listing of available rental spaces.
 The Orientation Office, which opens in June, can be a helpful resource for helping you find housing that works for you.
 In addition, the teaching assistant for the International LL.M. and Visitor Program can help you with the rental search and leasing process.
 You may also temporarily rent a space in the campus dormitories during the summer while you are making housing arrangements.
 Be sure to reserve your dormitory room as soon as you have made your flight arrangements, because dormitories are on a space-available basis.

 What is the Optional Practical Training program?

 OPT is an option for LL.M.s on F-1 visas who complete their degrees and want to gain some practical experience in a legal setting in the U.S. Finding a paid OPT internship may be difficult (in the current economic climate it is practically impossible), and it is best to start your search process early upon arriving in the United States.
 Law schools do not assist in procuring OPT positions for students; you must find one on your own.
-Exceptional LL.M. graduates who want to remain in the U.S. and cannot find a paid OPT position may apply to Lewis & Clark’s unpaid teaching fellow program.
-For more information about OPT requirements, consult our International Students and Scholars Office; to find out more about our teaching fellow position, contact the international LL.M. director.
+For more information about OPT requirements, consult our International Students and Scholars Office.

 What is the best way to contact Lewis & Clark’s international LL.M. program?